matpato/iselthesis/README.md

 *ISELthesis v4.0.0 is available as an [Overleaf template](https://www.overleaf.com/latex/templates/isel-thesis/jgfhgbpcfxyz).
 Just select <kbd>open as template</kbd> and follow from [step 3 above](#local-install)!*

 1. Download the [latest version from the GitHub repository as a Zip file](https://github.com/matpato/iselthesis/archive/refs/heads/master.zip).
 2. Login to your favorite LaTeX cloud service.
-I recommend Overleaf but there are alternatives (these instructions apply to Overleaf  and you'll have to adapt for other providers).
+I recommend Overleaf but there are alternatives (these instructions apply to Overleaf  and you will have to adapt for other providers).
 3. In the menu select <kbd>New project</kbd>-><kbd>Upload project</kbd>
 4. Upload the zip with all the "iselthesis" files.
 5. Select “*template.tex*” as the main file.
 6. Follow from [step 3 above](#local-install)

 *WARNING: Overleaf reduced the compile time*
-There is no way you can compile yout thesis/dissertation (using this template) within the new (20 seconds) time limit.
+There is no way you can compile your thesis/dissertation (using this template) within the new (20 s) time limit.
 This means you have two options:
 * Install LaTeX in your computer and [use a the template locally](#local-install)!
 * Opt for a hassle free solution and [buy a (student) plan in Overleaf](https://www.overleaf.com/user/subscription/plans).